Featured Principles: Promote Social Equity and Economic Prosperity, Steward and Enhance the Environment, Engage the Whole Community

 COSTS AND ACTUAL VS. EXPECTED COSTS.
 Consultant costs for the 2006 General Plan and EIR cost the City of Watsonville roughly $600,000.

 ADOPTION PROCESS AND CEQA.
 The General Plan update process was initiated in 2003, a year after an Urban Limit Line was established by Measure U. The draft Plan was completed in 2005 and City Council adopted the Plan in 2006.
 A legal challenge to the Plan was filed in 2006 and an appellate court ruling in favor of the challenge was handed down in 2010.
 The City Council rescinded the 2006 Plan immediately following the appellate court ruling.
-The City expects to revise the 2006 Plan to address issues cited by the appellate court, with adoption of the revised Plan expected in the summer of 2012.
+The City revised the 2006 Plan to address issues cited by the appellate court and adopted the revised Plan in January 2013.

 LEGAL CHALLENGES.
 See Lawsuit details 15